-Take a look at the opening match-ups of the 2025 ANZ Premiership.
+Take a look at the three match-ups coming in Round 5 of the 2025 ANZ Premiership.

 Based in Wellington, the Pulse were formed in 2007 and represent the Netball Central Zone which embodies Hawke’s Bay, Manawatū-Whanganui, Taranaki and Wellington Regions.
 The Central Zone has 13 Netball Centres.